algrt-hm/gollm/README.md

 Binaries
 - Binaries for Mac, Windows and Linux are in the `/bin` folder
 - Note that the MacOS binaries are the ones labelled darwin and are available for both Apple Silicon (`gollm-darwin-arm64`) and Intel architectures (`gollm-darwin-amd64`)
-- If you want to create your own binaries, simply clone the repo and run `make build`.
+- If you want to create your own binaries, simply clone the repo and run `make build`; note that for this to work you will need recent Go installed, see `go.mod` for required version

 You run the `gollm` command followed by your question or instruction.
 For example: